ONENWON INC. Hole In One Insurance – Terms & Conditions

 B. What is Express Consent?

 When Travelers handles sensitive personal information, Travelers obtains express written or verbal consent.
 Sensitive information includes medical information or financial records for claims involving personal injury or income loss.
 In these circumstances, the sensitive personal information is not collected until a claim is made and it becomes necessary to obtain such information to determine entitlement to benefits.
 Express consent is obtained at the time of the claim.

 Privacy legislation sets out situations in which consent to collect, use or disclose personal information is not necessary.
 Some examples of when it is not necessary for Travelers to obtain consent include when the information is:

 - used to collect debts owed to us by policyholders; or

 - used during an investigation of potential fraud, other policy breaches, or other illegal acts.

 D. Withholding or Withdrawing Consent

-You may withhold or withdraw your consent; however, this may affect The Dominion’s ability to provide insurance or administer an insurance policy.
-Where the withdrawal or withholding of consent prevents The Dominion from providing adequate customer service, The Dominion may be unable to process your claim for payment or may cancel an existing policy.
+You may withhold or withdraw your consent; however, this may affect Travelers’ ability to provide insurance or administer an insurance policy.
+Where the withdrawal or withholding of consent prevents Travelers from providing adequate customer service, Travelers may be unable to process your claim for payment or may cancel an existing policy.
 In some cases, we may be unable to honour the withdrawal or withholding of consent.